 By year five, half of all new businesses fail.

 Sharp focus is critical to your startup’s success.
 Maintaining your goals and your objectives for both short- and long-term gains can help you build a successful startup.

-Each time that you’re about to make a decision for your startup, the first question you should ask yourself is, “Where’s the revenue?”
+Each time you’re about to make a decision, the first question you should ask yourself is, “Where’s the revenue?”

-Many startups fall into the trap of believing that you won’t have revenue in the beginning stages.
+Many startups fall into the trap of believing they won’t have revenue in the beginning stages.
 But why shouldn’t you have revenue?

 If there’s no revenue, it’s easy to get distracted.

 Many startup founders are motivated by the possibility of making money from their business ideas.
 By keeping the idea of revenue present in your mind, you’ll be more motivated to make your startup successful.

 Keep your startup lean and focused by always keeping revenue present in your mind when making decisions.